adamcanray/adamcanray/README.md

 My name is `<depends-on-your-current-timeline>`, Ujang is my name in timeline **2.0068914e+14**.

-I'm a Software Engineer, hokage wanna be.
+I'm a Software Engineer, Hokage wannabe.

 Interested in technological developments, programming, and how things work or happen 🚀